2y-yue/Phas-assign1/README.md

 Project Instructions
 --------------------
-This project contained two different method("Normal Equation Method" and "Gradient Descent Method") to solve parameters for the linear equations($ y=\theta_0+ \theta_x+ noise$).
+This project contained two different method("Normal Equation Method" and "Gradient Descent Method") to solve parameters for the linear equations(\$ y=\theta_0+ \theta_x+ noise\$).
 There are two ways for getting data, either randomly generating data or reading a specific txt file.

 **Arguement  Instructions**
 |arguement                   |Desciption                                                 |Value                                   |